go101/immutable-value-proposal/README-v4.md

 func Print(values ...interface{}.fixed) {...}
 ```
 All parameters and results in the above example are `var.fixed` values.
-To avoid syntax design complexity, `final.*` parameters and results are not supported.
+To avoid syntax design complexity, `const.*` parameters and results are not supported.

 Short value declaration examples:
 ```golang